 ❌ If you want all snap-ins, it can get quite expensive

-The base price for Phase Plant just above $200 and can be purchased from Plugin Boutique.
+The base price for Phase Plant is just above $200 and can be purchased from Plugin Boutique.

 The base version of Phase Plant comes with the entire synth engine, as well as the FREE KiloHearts Toolbox.
 The Free Toolbox includes Snap Heap, 3-Band EQ, Chorus, Delay, Gain, Limiter and Stereo, with other effects available separately.